Continuing Education Activity

 In addition to these, rituximab has orphan designations for immune thrombocytopenic purpura (ITP) and Rasmussen encephalitis.

 The FDA has recently approved two biosimilars of rituximab for use in adult patients.
-Biosimilars are drugs which have no clinically significant difference from the reference drug.
+Biosimilars are drugs that have no clinically significant difference from the reference drug.
 These have a similar structure, safety profile, and function.
 The aim of developing biosimilars is to make drugs more accessible by lowering the cost of the drug.
-Rituximab-abbs is approved for use in NHL alone or in combination chemotherapy, and CLL in combination with fludarabine and cyclophosphamide.
-Rituximab-pvvr is approved for use in non-Hodgkin lymphoma (NHL), chronic lymphocytic leukemia (CLL), granulomatosis with polyangiitis (GPA), and microscopic polyangiitis (MPA).
+Rituximab-abbs is approved for use in NHL alone or in combination chemotherapy and CLL in combination with fludarabine and cyclophosphamide.
+Rituximab-pvvr has approval for use in non-Hodgkin lymphoma (NHL), chronic lymphocytic leukemia (CLL), granulomatosis with polyangiitis (GPA), and microscopic polyangiitis (MPA).

 Rituximab, in combination with hyaluronidase (rituximab-hyaluronidase human), was approved by FDA in 2017.
 This formulation is available for use in the subcutaneous form, giving the advantage of a faster administration over five to seven minutes as opposed to the prolonged infusion times with IV formulations.
 It is approved for use in chronic lymphocytic leukemia, follicular lymphoma, and diffuse large B-cell lymphoma.
 One limitation of use is that it can only be given after receiving at least one full dose of a rituximab product by IV infusion.

 Rituximab is an anti CD20 chimeric antibody with human IgG1 immunoglobulin constant regions and variable regions from an anti CD20 murine antibody.
-CD20 is a surface transmembrane protein marker expressed on B cells during differentiation from pre B cell until the plasma cell stage.
+CD20 is a surface transmembrane protein marker expressed on B cells during differentiation from the pre-B cell until the plasma cell stage.
 CD20 is believed to function as a calcium channel and play a role in the maturation and activation of B cells.

 The combination of rituximab and hyaluronidase (rituximab-hyaluronidase human) is used in the subcutaneous form.
 Hyaluronidase causes a reversible increase in permeability of subcutaneous tissue by causing depolymerization of hyaluronan, which leads to an increase in the absorption rate of rituximab.